towersvault/shinpokered/README.md

 - When using the old rod, press and hold B within about 1 second to always hook a magikarp
 - Defeat Lance with a Dragonite on your top spot and it will be allowed to learn Fly
 - Restored the gray pokemon coloring used in red/blue/green versions if using red/blue/green-style front sprites.

+**Not in current patch**
+- Made the speed of japanese flashing animations more accurate to the original

 #Bugfixes